dmamonov/trumbo/README.md

 It will be great to have an interactive part as an application, but not everything have to be there.

- - Feel free do to your part of project in your own repository (if you like)
+ - Feel free do to your part of the project in your own repository (if you like)
  - Feel free to use any language for the project (of your choice)
  - Feel free to use any technology (if you need)
  - Feel free to use any IDE/Tool for work (you prefer)